mzfrank/myweb/index.md

 # Midwest Finance Association

 I was the President of the MFA in 2017-2018 and I still have a soft spot for the organization, see [https://midwestfinance.org/](https://midwestfinance.org/).
+My [MFA Presidential address](https://midwestfinance.org/wp-content/uploads/2020/08/presidential-address-march18.pdf) from San Antonio 2018 was about the impact of Machine Learning on finance.

 # Recent papers